Limits of CSP Problems and Efficient Parameter Testing: Graph and graphon parameter testability

 \end{enumerate} \end{theorem}

 A closely related notion to parameter testing is property testing.
-A simple graph property $\P$ is characterized by the subset of the set of simple graphs containing the graphs which have the property, in what follows $\P$ will be identified with this subset. \begin{definition} $\P$ is testable, if there exists another graph property $\P'$, such that \begin{enumerate}[(a)] \item $\PP(\G(k,G)) \in \P') \geq \frac{2}{3}$ for every $G \in \P$, and \item for every $\varepsilon > 0$ there is a $k(\varepsilon)$ such that for every $k \geq k(\varepsilon)$ and $G$ with $d_1(G,\P) \geq \varepsilon$ we have that $\PP(\G(k,G)) \in \P') \leq \frac{1}{3}$. \end{enumerate} \end{definition} Note that $\frac{2}{3}$ and $\frac{1}{3}$ in the definition can be replaced by arbitrary constants $1 > a >b >0$, this change may alter the corresponding certificate $\P'$. \begin{lemma} \cite{LSzP} $\P$ is a testable graph property if and only if $d_1(.,\P)$ is a testable graph parameter. \end{lemma} The link between the two notions can be proven by definition without serious difficulties.
-These concepts may be extended to the infinitary space of graphons, where a similar notion of sampling is available.
+A simple graph property $\P$ is characterized by the subset of the set of simple graphs containing the graphs which have the property, in what follows $\P$ will be identified with this subset. \begin{definition}\cite{LSztest} $\P$ is testable, if there exists another graph property $\P'$, such that \begin{enumerate}[(a)] \item $\PPP(\G(k,G) \in \P') \geq \frac{2}{3}$ for every $k \geq 1$ and $G \in \P$, and \item for every $\varepsilon > 0$ there is a $k(\varepsilon)$ such that for every $k \geq k(\varepsilon)$ and $G$ with $d_1(G,\P) \geq \varepsilon$ we have that $\PPP(\G(k,G) \in \P') \leq \frac{1}{3}$. \end{enumerate} \end{definition} Note that $\frac{1}{3}$ and $\frac{2}{3}$ in the definition can be replaced by arbitrary constants $0<a<b<1$, this change may alter the corresponding certificate $\P'$, but not the characteristic of testability.
+The link below between the two notions is a simple consequence of the definitions.
+These concepts may be extended to the infinitary space of graphons, where a similar notion of sampling is available. \begin{lemma} \cite{LSztest} $\P$ is a testable graph property if and only if $d_1(.,\P)$ is a testable graph parameter. \end{lemma}